Promoting resilience in our communities

-Canadian Colleges for a Resilient Recovery (C2R2) is a group of climate-action leading colleges, Cégeps, institutions, and polytechnics from across Canada who have joined forces to educate a post-pandemic workforce to support a new climate-focused economic recovery.
-As a founding partner, Mohawk is among the group to champion projects across Canada to support a recovery that delivers good jobs, positively impacts the environment, and addresses socio-economic inequality.
+Canadian Colleges for a Resilient Recovery (C2R2) is a group of climate-action leading colleges, cégeps, institutions, and polytechnics from across Canada who have joined forces to educate a post-pandemic workforce to support a new climate-focused economic recovery.
+As a founding partner, Mohawk is among the group to champion projects across Canada and support a recovery that delivers good jobs, positively impacts the environment, and addresses socio-economic inequality.
 Proven expertise in campus sustainability and green building excellence position Mohawk as a leader within the coalition.

 Hon.
 Catherine McKenna